KaraHowes/project-final-kh/README.md

 I would like to thank Amanda Tilly for allowing me too use her Hamburger/Menu reuseable component, Linnea Isebrink for introducing me to the SweetAlert library and to all of my fellow Hippos for their help, advice and support throughout the Bootcamp.

-NB: I have just realised that at the moment, the email function is not working.
-It was perfectly fine when working locally, but since I deployed to Heroku it doesn't seem to be working.
-I presume I am missing some config vars or something similiar to get nodemailer to work.
+NB: I have just realised that occassionally the email function doesn't fully work because my email provider thinks I am spamming people.
+The code and the logic are correct, it's just an issue with the email provider I am using.

 ## View it live